anhtholee/aivivn-5-bandwidth-prediction/README.md

 Apart from the above mentioned features, we also have `id` which is the unique id for the datapoints.

 ## Approach
-I used 2 slightly different XGBoost models, one for each of the target variable we have (`bandwidth_total` and `max_user`).
-The part that took me most of the time is not choosing the model, but feature engineering.
+The final prediction is the weighted average of XGBoost predictions and the predictions using median of medians(`windows = [1,2]`): `final_prediction = 0.8 * XGBoost + 0.2 * median_of_medians`.
+As for XGBoost, I used 2 identical XGBoost models for both target variables (`bandwidth_total` and `max_user`).
+The part that took me most of the time is feature engineering.

+### Filling missing values.
+There are some missing values in the time series for all zones.
+My strategy is to use the value of the same day in the previous week to fill the nulls.

 ### Features
 Here are the features I included in the data before feeding it into XGBoost.